super7ramp/croiseur/crosswords-dictionary/crosswords-dictionary-hunspell-codec/doc/reference/0001-hunspell-format.md

 Set twofold prefix stripping (but single suffix stripping) e.g. for morphologically complex languages with right-to-left writing system.

-> Not supported by crosswords-hunspell-plugin.

 ##### LANG langcode

 Set language code for language specific functions of Hunspell.
 Use it to activate special casing of Azeri (LANG az) and Turkish (LANG tr).

-> Not supported by crosswords-hunspell-plugin.

 ##### IGNORE characters

 Sets characters to ignore dictionary words, affixes and input words.
 Useful for optional characters, as Arabic (harakat) or Hebrew (niqqud) diacritical marks (see tests/ignore.* test dictionary in Hunspell distribution).

-> Not supported by crosswords-hunspell-plugin.

 ##### AF